 One sandbox can take as much as 20–30% of the total cost of your production.
 The cost of Salesforce QA testing can really add up, especially when it’s ideal to maintain multiple sandboxes.

 Irrelevant Data Prevents Full Testing

-Getting relevant, sized-to-fit data is not easy, especially when SFDC testing is done in smaller sandboxes that can only fit part of production’s data.
+Getting relevant, sized-to-fit data is not easy, especially when SFDC testing is done in smaller sandboxes that can only fit part of the production’s data.
 Weeding out all irrelevant data means filtering and refining your test data while maintaining the integrity of the relationships for your selected data.

 Difficult to Protect Confidential Data